jamesaud/ReuseRat/README.rst

 We are aware that this project being public is a security risk.
 As of April this project will cease to be updated publically.

+Please checkout 'development' branch for the latest good stuff.

 Settings
 --------